|The Great Black North

 At the far right end of the Great Black North lies a spectacular, leaning mass of impeccable red & white-speckled limestone known as The Borg Boulder.
 The awesome northeast face of this block overhangs roughly 15 degrees & currently features three diminutive bolted sport routes and a bouldering traverse.
 Locutus bolts directly up the left half of the face.
 The climbing is extremely powerful, demanding full-length cranks between deep, incut two finger pockets.
 The sequential line requires fla...[more]
 Browse More Classics in CO

-News and Events For The Great Black North
+Local Information for The Great Black North

 Latest Regional Forum Messages